JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 ## Result

-Now you can see the full workflow: when the user opens a `demo://` URL, the operating system matches it with the registered scheme.
+Now you can see the full workflow: when the user opens a `demo://` URI, the operating system matches it with the registered scheme.
 Then:
-  * If the app handling the deep link is closed, the singleton receives the URL and caches it.
+  * If the app handling the deep link is closed, the singleton receives the URI and caches it.
     When the main composable function starts,
     it calls the singleton and navigates to the deep link matching the cached URI.
-  * If the app handling the deep link is open, the listener is already set up, so when the singleton receives the URL the app immediately navigates to it.
+  * If the app handling the deep link is open, the listener is already set up, so when the singleton receives the URI the app immediately navigates to it.